javimar/Memory-Game/README.md

 * If the cards do not match, both cards are flipped face down.
 * The game ends once all cards have been correctly matched.

-Project developed as part of [Udacity](https://udacity.com/) Udacity Front-End Developer Nanodegree.
+Project developed as part of [Udacity](https://udacity.com/) Front-End Developer Nanodegree.

+## Code Dependencies

+* Icons by Font Awesome
+* Coda font by Google Fonts.